 *Appearing with permission from Actors' Equity Association

-Monique Fowler* (Melissa Gardner/Love Letters, Lady Bracknell/The Importance of Being Earnest, Mary Tyrone/Long Days' Journey into Night, Virginia Woolf/Vita and Virginia.
-Director/Lettice and Lovage and Bird of Passage) Monique has performed on Broadway, Off-Broadway, Off-Off Broadway and in leading regional theaters across the U.S. In 2006 she was named an Associate Artist of the Old Globe Theater in San Diego by Jack O’Brien, Artistic Director.
+Monique Fowler* (Melissa Gardner/Love Letters, Lady Bracknell/The Importance of Being Earnest, Mary Tyrone/Long Days' Journey into Night, Virginia Woolf/Vita and Virginia, Rose/Bird of Passage.
+Director/Lettice and Lovage) Monique has performed on Broadway, Off-Broadway, Off-Off Broadway and in leading regional theaters across the U.S. In 2006 she was named an Associate Artist of the Old Globe Theater in San Diego by Jack O’Brien, Artistic Director.
 There she played roles as diverse as Miranda in The Tempest (her first role,) with Ellis Rabb as Prospero, Brian Bedford's queen in Richard II, and Martha in Who’s Afraid of Virgina Woolf?
 She garnered an L.A.
 Dramalogue Award for Beatrice in Much Ado About Nothing at La Jolla Playhouse and an L.A.
 Garland Award Honorable Mention for her portrayal of the writer, Virginia Woolf.
 TV and Film credits include: Woody Allen's Celebrity, The Skin of Our Teeth on PBS, and episodes of Law & Order.

 Donna Snow* (Charlotte Schoen/Lettice and Lovage, Miss Prism/The Importance of Being Earnest.
-Director/ Disgraced, Driving Miss Daisy andVita & Virginia)
+Director/ Disgraced, Bird of Passage andVita & Virginia)

 Donna has performed major roles Off-Broadway and regionally at such theaters as The Long Wharf, Arena Stage, Seattle Repertory, ACT, The Walnut Street Theater, St. Louis Repertory, Ford’s Theater, George Street Theater, The Folger, GeVa, Pittsburgh Public Theater, San Jose Repertory, Studio Arena, Stage West, and Syracuse Stage.
 She is a recipient of the Christian R. & Mary F. Lindback Foundation Award for distinguished teaching at Temple University, where she is an Associate Professor of Acting and Voice and Head of the Undergraduate Acting Program.
 For Temple Theaters, she has directed Top Girls, The Time of Your Life, The Homecoming, The Elephant Man, The Illusion, Bloody Poetry, Translations, Uncle Vanya, Women Beware Women, On the Verge and The Festival of One-Acts.
 A founding member and Master of Fitzmaurice Voicework, she has a BA from the University of Washington and a MFA from the American Conservatory Theater.